Saraloekken/DHIS2-health-app/README.md

 ## Technologies:
 We retrieve trackedEntityInstances in the datafiles `IndexCasesApi`, `ContactsApi` and `RelationsApi`.
 For each of the files, data is used in components where data is added to a list.
 This list is created in the the pages `Index Cases`, `Contacts`, and `Index Cases and Contacts` using the `DataTable` component.

-Data is filtered in the `Filters` component, by clicking a new field in the menu, the "from" and "two" state variables are updated in the `Contacts`, `Index Cases` and `Relations` (Index Cases and Contacts) pages.
+Data is filtered in the `Filters` component, by clicking a new field in the menu, the "from" and "two" state variables are updated in the `Contacts`, `Index Cases` and `Relations` (Index Cases and Contacts) files.
 By clicking custom and selecting dates in the calendars, the DatePicker component is being used.

 When you click "view contacts" in `RelationsApi`, index case data will be sent to `ModalApi`, where a table is placed in a modal.
 Data for this table is created in `ContactsApi`.